websiddu/websiddu/blog/018-designing-for-color-blindness.md

 So what actually is color vision deficiency?
 In simpler words, if you are suffering from a color vision deficiency you perceive a narrower color spectrum compared to somebody with normal color vision.

-Color perception build up by three different types of cones[1].
+Color perception build up by three different types of cones.
 Each type is sensitive to a certain wavelength of light (red, green, blue).
 Every perceived color is therefore a mixture of stimuli of those three cone types.

 **So why is this important?** Approximately 8% of all men and 0.5% of all women worldwide are affected by color vision deficiency.